Ford hires Carla Bruni to sell cars in France

 “Sure there’s a risk, because she is marked by the political side of her marital status, but her international celebrity is an incredible driver for the visibility of our campaign.”

-Writing by Brian Love; additional reporting by Gilles Guillaume and Laurence Frost; editing by Andrew Roche
+here (Writing by Brian Love; additional reporting by Gilles Guillaume and Laurence Frost; editing by Andrew Roche)